 - 1. Winds are predominantly from the south-southeast and north-northwest and range from 5 to 40 miles per hour (mph), with most wind velocities between 5 and 20 mph.
 The annual maximum hourly average wind speed is 30.9 mph typically from south-southeast, and the 10-year wind speed is approximately 38.7 mph from the southeast direction. - 2.
 Wind waves approach Livingston Bay from the South and Southeast direction.
 Most of the waves range from 1 to 2 ft with wave periods of 2-3 seconds.
 Larger waves can occur with wave heights of 4 to 5 ft and wave periods up to 4 seconds. - 3.
 Modeling of waves approaching the project site shows strong refraction as they approach and spread into Livingston Bay and the modeling shows wave dissipation due to shoaling and wave breaking.
 The model results show that the west side of the project site is more protected from wind waves, while the east side is more exposed. - 4.
 The preliminary coastal flood assessment indicates that for the typical berm crest elevation of 11.6 ft North American Vertical Datum of 1988 (NAVD88), the combined effect of water level and wave runup that will produce overtopping and water inflow to the site is close to the 1-year event with present conditions.
+These events may not have sufficient volume of water to fill the site entirely.
 The frequency of coastal inundations at the site will increase due to sea level rise. - 5.
-Offshore waves produce an average annual total wave power of 0.6x109 ft-lbf/ft-year which ranges from 0.4 6x109 ft-lbf/ft-year to 0.85 6x109 ft-lbf/ft-year. - 6.
-Mean longshore wave power near the central tidal outlet channel indicates that waves will move sediment from west to east for all the years modeled.
-These results correspond to the defined littoral cells in the area that show sediment transport moving from west to east. - 7.
-Evaluation of the proposed inlet alternatives using the Johnson (1973) stability diagram indicates that the evaluated inlet alternatives are well within the regime for always-open inlets.
+Offshore waves produce an average annual total wave power of $0.6 \times 10^9$ ft-lbf/ft-year which ranges from $0.4 \times 10^9$ ft-lbf/ft-year to $0.85 \times 10^9$ ft-lbf/ft-year. - 6.
+Mean longshore wave power near the proposed central tidal outlet channel (current pump location) indicates that waves will move sediment from west to east for all the years modeled.
+These results correspond to the defined littoral cells in the area that show sediment transport moving from west to east.

+- 7. Evaluation of the proposed inlet alternatives using the Johnson (1973) stability diagram indicates that the evaluated inlet alternatives are well within the regime for always-open inlets.
 The proposed inlet remains in the always-open regime even with larger wave power and neap tidal prism.
 However, historical maps indicate that the primary outlet was at the western portion of Livingston Bay at the southwest corner of the Nelson parcel. - 8.
 The tidal prism through the inlet is likely to increase with sea level rise, which would enhance the inlet's likelihood of staying open in the future. - 9.
 A mudflat pilot channel 1,500 ft through the mudflat is proposed to increase the tidal influence at the project site from 16 percent to approximately 64 percent.
 The pilot channel will also reduce the risk of fish trapping in the newly-constructed tidal channels.